ebshimizu/socket.io-clientpp/README.md

 	client::connection_ptr con = endpoint.get_connection(handler->perform_handshake("ws://localhost:8080"));

  For examples of event binding and additional settings, see the sample code in the msvc folder.

+### Namespaces and Endpoints
+To connect to a namespace, after doing the handshake and when the handler is ready, call `connect_endpoint("\endpointName")`.
+See the example for more details.

 ## Notes
 This client isn't a full port of the Socket.IO client at this point.
-It doesn't handle reconnection events, fire off default events, or maintain any status indicators.
+It doesn't handle reconnection events, fire off default events, maintain any status indicators, or do things as elegantly as the javascript client.
 If you'd like to help make this a full implementation of the Socket.IO client, fork away!

 Socket.io-client++-specific source is released under the BSD license.